Smile, Laugh and do the Naked Polka

 The first date my wife and I went on was to an A & W Root Beer/Carhop stand.
 For those who aren’t from the States, A & W restaurants have the best root beer floats and super Papa, Mama and Junior hamburgers going.
 Plus, curbside service is nostalgic.
 She may not appreciate me writing this, but on our very first date and listening to one of my stories, Cathy (my wife’s name) literally had a urinary incontinent moment coming home in the car…cloth seats and all.
 So now I knew because, after all, knowledge is powerful and I was acutely aware of Cathy’s love for hamburgers.
 It was a hot summer day when I telephoned her home (she still lived with her mother) and invited her up for a cookout of grilled hamburgers.
 I can still hear the girlish giggle as she eagerly replied, “Yes, I’ll be right up.”
 My driveway was secluded on the top of a hill.
 The summer day was hot and humid as I stood to face the driveway in a pink flowered apron, spatula in hand.
 I asked, “How do you like your burgers?” as Cathy exited her car.
 She replied, “Well done please.”
 “No problem” I answered, turning around revealing my bare butt.
 The burgers burned and we haven’t been apart since.

 My wife is half Slovak so it is a ritual of sorts that on Sunday mornings we religiously listen to the Polish music show on our local radio station.
 I am a nut and I admit it freely.
 I will wear underwear on my head, make faces, adorn myself in nonsensical attire and never do I take myself too seriously.
 First I will laugh at myself and then I will laugh with…not at…others.
-Oh…another thing…when the Polish music is playing, I exit the shower performing none other than the “Naked Polka.”
+Oh, and another thing, when the Polish music is playing, I exit the shower performing none other than the “Naked Polka.”
 It is so freeing, emotionally and spiritually.

 My advice to those who have a facade of seriousness as their aura is to simply relax, have fun, smile broadly and by all means at least try doing the naked polka!
-We all need less rigidity and more flexibility on this planet and when I die; I know full well people will be saying, “Boy did Dennis make me laugh!”
+We all need less rigidity and more flexibility on this planet and when I'm fully aware that when I die, people will be saying, “Boy did Dennis make me laugh!”
 To me, I think that is a great epitaph!